codex-router/codex.jenkins/README.md

    - **Manual CLI Update**: Use the "Update CLI" button to manually download and update Codex CLI from the download URL (job-level only)
    - **Config Path**: Override the global config path for this job
    - **Default Model**: Override the global default model for this job
+     - Use the "Update Model List" button to fetch available models from Codex CLI
    - **Timeout**: Override the global timeout for this job
    - **Enable MCP Servers**: Override the global MCP servers setting for this job
    - **MCP Servers**: Override the global MCP servers selection for this job (only shown when 'Enable MCP Servers' is checked)